Rights of Access

 You will also be informed by the 20th working day if the information you have requested is exempt from disclosure.

-The Council has set internal targets to respond to your request.
+We have set internal targets to respond to your request.
 These are:

-- If an acknowledgement is sent this will confirm or deny whether the information is held by the 5th working day (if the information can be released at this point every effort will be made to do so).
+- if an acknowledgement is sent this will confirm or deny whether the information is held by the 5th working day (if the information can be released at this point every effort will be made to do so)

-- Issue a fees notice (if applicable and if possible) by the 10th working day
+- issue a fees notice (if applicable and if possible) by the 10th working day

-- Consider all exemptions by the 15th working day
+- consider all exemptions by the 15th working day

-- Communicate the information (or inform you of any refusal to release the information) by the 20th working day
+- communicate the information (or inform you of any refusal to release the information) by the 20th working day

 - Clock stops between the issue of a Fees Notice and fee being paid

-- the request will be abandoned after 3 months if the fee is not paid.
+- the request will be abandoned after 3 months if the fee is not paid

 - Clock may be stopped to enable the Public Interest test to be assessed